 - Improve your posture, as it leads to more efficient breathing.

 - Give yourself the permission to stop and take a few breaths if you feel winded or short of breath.
 Also, make breathing a part of your exercise routine (per your clinician’s instructions).

 - Take the time to read and follow all the recommendations from your health care team!!

 Consider using grabber/reachers, as bending over can be taxing during recovery.

 3 helpful questions to review if you need to conserve energy due to respiratory recovery challenges:

 - What are ways you can simplify those tasks?

 - What might prevent you from following your health instructions?

 Clinicians: want a helpful list with all the information?
 Here is a FREEBIE for you!
-A printable handout that you can use with your patients for education and compliance!
-If you find this helpful, please see my PREMIUM RESOURCES PAGE, where you can access and use over 50 educational handouts and counting, for an inexpensive fee!
+A printable handout that you can use with your clients or patients for improved education!

 Right click and save to desktop to print.
 Handouts are made to print well in B/W.